GREEN CERT & YOUNG TRAINED FARMER STATUS

 l) Level 6 Specific Purpose Certificate in Farm Administration

-The majority of the above named courses are available through Teagasc, the Agriculture and Food Development Authority.
-However any QQI accredited provider who delivers one of the above named courses to a Level 6 accredited standard will meet the requirements for a ‘young trained farmer’.
+The majority of the above courses are available through Teagasc, the Agriculture and Food Development Authority.
+However any QQI accredited provider who delivers one of the above courses to a Level Six-accredited standard will meet the requirements for a ‘young trained farmer’.